 The BES Telecommunications Act is the basis for offering telecommunications services.

-The policy objective of the Ministry of Economic Affairs, Agriculture and Innovation for the telecommunications sector is a continuation of the existing situation for a period of 3-5 years.
+The policy objective of the Ministry of EZ for the telecommunications sector is a continuation of the existing situation of 10-10-10 for a period of 3-5 years.
 In principle, the policy that has been conducted so far by BT&P will be maintained (“silent transition”).
 There will be for example no (not yet a) full liberalization of the telecommunications market as is the case in the Netherlands/European Union.

 The first few years will be used to identify the needs on the islands, after which also based on this inventory possible changes will be made.
 If changes of policy and legislation and regulations will take place in the future, then the situation in the Caribbean Netherlands will be taken into account and adhered to as much as possible.
 Existing parties (through consultations etc.) will be involved in this process.

-The operator and supervisor in the field of telecommunications in the Netherlands, the Netherlands Radiocommunications Agency, has been appointed as supervisor and implementer of the telecommunications and postal regulations in the Caribbean Netherlands.
+The operator and supervisor in the field of telecommunications in the Netherlands, the Netherlands authority for Consumers and Markets, has been appointed supervisor and implementer of the telecommunications and postal regulations in the Caribbean Netherlands.

-For the execution of the telecommunications tasks the Netherlands Radiocommunications Agency has partnered with the ‘Bureau Telecommunicatie en Post’ of Curacao (BTP).
-This means that BT&P commissioned by the Netherlands Radiocommunications Agency will perform activities in the Caribbean Netherlands.
-BT&P will remain visible in the actual execution of the telecommunications legislation and will continue supervising the compliance thereof.
-BT&P will also take on the actual execution of the postal legislation and supervision.
-The actual decisions will be made by the Netherlands Radiocommunications Agency.
+For the execution of the telecommunications tasks there is a partnership with the ‘Bureau Telecommunicatie en Post’ of Curacao (BTP).
+The actual decision making is in the hands of ‘Agentschap Telecom’.
 Objections and appeals will also be handled from the Netherlands.
-These agreements have been formalized in a service level agreement between Netherlands Radiocommunications Agency and BT&P.
+These agreements have been formalized in a service level agreement between ‘Agentschap Telecom’ and BT&P.

 Where do I apply for, amend or have an authorization or concession revoked?

 You may continue filing these requests with the BT&P. BT&P will continue implementing this.
-The final authorization or amendment, or its revocation will be signed by the Agency.
+The final authorization or amendment, or its revocation will be signed by the ‘Agentschap’.

 Who monitors illegal use of frequencies?

-Commissioned by the Netherlands Radiocommunications Agency the actual supervision is performed by the staff of BT&P. The employees have been assigned by the Supervisor’s Appointment Decree of the BES Telecommunications Act by the Minister of Economic Affairs.
+Commissioned by the ‘Agentschap Telecom’ the actual supervision is performed by the staff of BT&P. The employees have been assigned by the Supervisor’s Appointment Decree of the BES Telecommunications Act by the Minister of Economic Affairs.

 BT&P will do this regionally as part of its responsibility.
-The Netherlands Radiocommunications Agency participates with the Directorate-General for Telecommunications, Postal Services and Markets of the Ministry of EL&I in the ITU and associated agencies.
+‘Agentschap Telecom’ participates with the Directorate-General for Telecommunications, Postal Services and Markets of the Ministry of EZ in the ITU and associated agencies.
 The interests of the Kingdom are considered in this.

 Is there a frequency plan for the Caribbean Netherlands?